Author: Malcolm McDowell Woods

 The Center for Graduate Studies hums as new cohorts arrive to begin their graduate studies.
 Construction crews sweat and toil as they remake Rankin Hall.
 Administrative staff oversee admissions, institutional fundraising, long-term planning and personnel issues (does the school have the faculty needed for fall?).
 Physical plant employees tend to flower beds, lawns and playing fields and make needed repairs.
 Faculty plan new courses and programs and engage in research.

-Here’s a quick look at summer through the eyes of four people: Mark Krzykowski '94, men’s football coach; Tom Pahnke, recently named permanent dean of the College of Health Sciences; Elizabeth Brzeski, director of student affairs; and Dr. Roberto Brenes, assistant professor of biology.
+Here’s a quick look at summer through the eyes of four people: Mark Krzykowski '94, men’s football coach; Tom Pahnke, recently named permanent Dean of the College of Health Sciences; Elizabeth Brzeski, Director of Student Life; and Dr. Roberto Brenes, Assistant Professor of Biology.

 Mark Krzykowski '94